-International Law and Human Rights is a 2-year master's programme providing comprehensive knowledge of the principles, regulations, subjects and practice in the field of international law and human rights.
-The studies take place in Tallinn, the capital of Estonia, with close proximity to various governmental institutions and international organisations.
-Graduates have the necessary knowledge to work as specialists in international, intergovernmental and non-governmental organisations in Estonia and abroad.
+International Law and Human Rights is a 2-year master's program providing comprehensive knowledge of the principles, regulations, subjects, and practice in the field of international law and human rights.

-- Studies take place in the capital, Tallinn, where various international organisations and relevant state institutions are located, allowing us to incorporate their representatives and experience to the teaching process and to find practice places with them.
+- Studies take place in the capital, Tallinn, where various international organizations and relevant state institutions are located.

-- Students can take part in Martens Summer School on International Law, which takes place in Pärnu, the “summer capital” of Estonia.
-The summers school addresses current developments and challenges in international law and human rights, and involves internationally renowned speakers, e.g. Bruno Simma, Christian Tomuschat, Angelika Nussberger.
-Alexander Trunk.
+- Students can take part in Martens Summer School on International Law.
+The summers school addresses current developments and challenges in international law and human rights and involves internationally renowned speakers, e.g. Bruno Simma, Christian Tomuschat, Angelika Nussberger, Alexander Trunk.

 Ranked in the TOP 1.2% of the best universities in the world, the University of Tartu is a prestigious public research university located in Tartu, Estonia, with campuses in all major cities of Estonia.
 13 000 students are enrolled at the University of Tartu, incl.
 1300 international students.

 The University of Tartu (UT) is Estonia’s leading centre of research and training.
 It is the only university in the Baltics ranked in the top 2% of the world’s best universities (QS World University R ...
 Read More